mRs-/Black-Friday-Deals/README.md

 A powerful inventory tracker app for home and business, available on iOS and iPadOS (with macOS support coming soon).
 Easily organize, categorize, and locate items in seconds.

+### 💸 [RabbitHolesAI](https://www.rabbitholes.ai/?ref=bfdeals) - 30% OFF with code **BLACKFRIDAY** (till Dec 2)

+Chat with AI on an Infinite Canvas.
+Connect multiple chats on the canvas to share context.
+Change models for each chat.
+Add images, PDFs, and more to the canvas and chat with them.

 <p>&nbsp;</p>

 ## Video Software